dougeby/IntuneDocs/InTuneDocs/Troubleshoot/device-threat-protection-troubleshooting.md

 ![screenshot of the Lookout login screen showing sign in error](../media/mtp/lookout-mtp-consent-not-accepted-error.png)

-To resolve this issue, the global admin user must login to  https://aad.lookout.com/les?action=consent and accept the prompt to initiate the setup.
+To resolve this issue, the global admin user must login to  https://aad.lookout.com/les?action=consent and accept the prompt to initiate the set up.
 More detailed information can be found in  [Set up your subscription with Lookout MTP](../deploy-use/set-up-your-subscription-with-lookout-mtp.md) topic

 **Device status issues**